nianticlabs/simplerecon/README.md

 This code is for non-commercial use; please see the [license file](LICENSE) for terms.
 If you do find any part of this codebase helpful, please cite our paper using the BibTex below and link this repo.
 Thanks!

+## 🆕 Update

+There is an update as of 31/12/2022 that fixes slightly wrong intrinsics, flip augmentation for the cost volume, and a numerical precision bug in projection.
+You will need to update your forks and use new weights.
+See [Bug Fixes](#-bug-fixes).

+Precomputed scans are here: https://drive.google.com/drive/folders/1dSOFI9GayYHQjsx4I_NG0-3ebCAfWXjV?usp=share_link

 ## Table of Contents

   * [🗺️ Overview](#%EF%B8%8F-overview)